-The application protocol relates to the upper layer protocol(s) on top of the SCTP transport (see Figure 3).
-All above use cases are basically of type "application-agnostic", but there might be also scenarios with "application-aware" type of H.248 signalling (see also clause 6.2.2.2).
+The application protocol relates to the upper layer (user part) protocol(s) on top of the SCTP transport.
+Most of above scenarios are basically of type "application-agnostic", but there might be also scenarios with "application-aware" type of H.248 signalling (see also clause 6.2.2.2).

 [End Correction]